 Introduction

-The impact of human and environment-driven changes on ecological communities remains a major goal for ecologists.
+Understanding the impact of human and environment-driven changes on ecosystem function remains a challenge for ecologists.
 One important ecosystem function, the flux of energy through food webs (Barnes et al. 2018), is reflected by the size distribution of individuals within ecological communities (Jennings and Blanchard 2004; Petchey and Belgrano 2010; Blanchard et al. 2017).
 Therefore, size-based ecosystem modeling, such as individual size distributions (ISD; also known as abundance size spectrum) is emerging as a powerful way to assess ecosystem level impacts of environmental changes from individual level physiological processes to ecosystem-level ones.
 This is because many fundamental aspects of an organism’s biology are controlled by body size, including metabolic rate, life history, diet breadth, and trophic position (Brown et al. 2004; Woodward et al. 2005; White et al. 2007).
 Therefore, changes in ISD reflect changes in ecosystem function, providing a simple but powerful way to measure variation in size-based community structure across spatial and temporal scales (Woodward et al. 2010; Edwards et al. 2017; Sprules and Barth 2015; Blanchard et al. 2017; O’Gorman et al. 2017).

-The shape of this ISD relationship is described by a power law, N ~ M-b, where the power law is predicted to hold when the energy use of the individuals presents in the community approximate the resource flow available from the environment (Enquist et al. 1998; Enquist and Niklas 2001).
+The shape of this ISD relationship is described by a power law, N ~ Mb, which is predicted to hold when the energy use of the individuals presents in the community approximate the resource flow available from the environment (Enquist et al. 1998; Enquist and Niklas 2001).
 Therefore, the exponent 𝑏 varies as a function of the efficiency of energy flow through the food web (Dickie, Kerr, and Boudreau 1987; Jonsson, Cohen, and Carpenter 2005; Sprules and Barth 2015; O’Gorman et al. 2017).
 The exponent 𝑏 is almost always negative and typically ranges from ~ -1 to -2 for the ISD, indicating a remarkably consistent pattern (Cyr 2000; Brown and Gillooly 2003; Sprules and Barth 2015; Blanchard et al. 2017).
 Because of this apparent consistency, ecologists have begun using ISD exponent changes to indicate fundamental shifts in ecosystem functioning in response to environmental changes (Jennings and Blanchard 2004).
 For example, a less steep ISD exponent may occur if large individuals use more energy that the smaller ones.
 In contrast, a steeper ISD exponent may occur if small individuals use more energy than the larger ones.
 These changes in ISD exponent imply the amount of energy used is not the same with the energy available in the system, which may result from the effect of environmental factors.

 ISD in ecosystems is underpinned a fundamental and well-supported theory in ecology (Metabolic Theory in Ecology – MTE, Brown et al. 2004), where all organisms take in, transform, and expend energy through metabolic processes.
 The rate of metabolism is intimately linked to organism size and can be described by the allometric relationship between body size and individual energy use: 𝐼 ~ 𝑀𝑏.
 This has been interpreted to mean that the ISD is a consequence of the size-dependence of metabolism, and that population energy flux per unit area or volume is invariant across ecosystems (Nee 1991, Brown et al. 2004).
 However, variation have been reported, but little attention has been paid to whether these are systematic.
 Systematic variation in ISD would provide evidence against the invariant ISD across ecosystems universality of the “rules”, with important consequences for our understanding of nature (Enquist et al 1998).
-Because the “rules” predicts that ISD arise from metabolic demands, processes that alter physiological processes may alter ISD.
+Because the “rules” predict that ISD arise from metabolic demands, processes that alter physiological processes may alter ISD.